sergejs-dev/python-csv-business-report-generator/README.md

 Download from the Releases section:

+Download from the Releases section:
-Releases → v1.0 → CSV_Business_Report_Generator_v1.0.exe
+Releases → v1.0

-No Python installation required.

-No Python installation required.

 ## Application Interface